 Cataracts cause a progressive, painless loss of vision.
-The lens clouds naturally as we age, causing people over the age of 65 to see a gradual reduction of vision.
-However, cataracts are not considered part of the natural aging process and are a serious condition that requires prompt medical attention.
-The exact cause of cataracts is unknown, although it may be a result of injury, certain medications, illnesses (such as diabetes), prolonged exposure to ultraviolet light and smoking.
+The lens clouds naturally as people age, causing them to see a gradual reduction of vision.
+Cataracts are typically considered part of the natural aging process.
+Other causes of cataracts include injury, certain medications (such as steroids), illnesses (such as diabetes), prolonged exposure to ultraviolet light, and smoking.

-Dr. Hirschfeld may perform a series of tests in order to diagnose a cataract.
-A dilated eye exam will be performed to test the vision and to examine the condition of the lens and other parts of the eye.
-Your doctor may also perform tonometry, a procedure that measures the pressure in the eye.
+The doctor may perform a series of tests, including a brightness acuity test (BAT), in order to diagnose a cataract.
+Vision will be tested, and a dilated eye exam will be performed to examine the condition of the lens and other parts of the eye.
+The doctor may also perform tonometry, a procedure that measures the pressure in the eye.

 Symptoms of Cataracts

-Patients with cataracts often do not experience any symptoms when the condition first develops.
-Cataracts will continue to progress with no apparent pain, although patients may experience:
+Patients with cataracts often do not experience any symptoms at first.
+As cataracts progress, patients may experience:

 - Blurred or hazy vision

 - Frequent changes in eyeglasses or contact lens prescriptions

 Patients often complain of difficulty with the following:

 - Night driving – especially with oncoming headlights